khushals025/Airlines_Cancellation_Classifier/README.md

 - #### Dataset : Airline-on-time-performance-data,
 - You can find the dataset <a href="https://www.kaggle.com/datasets/ahmedelsayedrashad/airline-on-time-performance-data/code?datasetId=3670668&sortBy=dateRun&tab=profile">here</a>
 - The data consists of flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 This is a large dataset: there are nearly 120 million records in total and takes up 1.6 gigabytes of space when compressed and 12 gigabytes when uncompressed.
-- In this project we used Data from year 2006,2007 and 2008, which is in parquet format.
+- In this project we used Data from year 2006,2007 and 2008, which is in **parquet format**.

 - #### Features: There are 31 attributes shown in the following table